cardwing/Codes-for-Lane-Detection/Tensorflow-SCNN/README.md

 # Tensorflow-SCNN
-Tensorflow version of SCNN. (expected release date: 2018.11.20)
+Tensorflow version of SCNN in CULane.

 ### Timeline
-Tensorflow version of SCNN is writing in progress.
-I will clean the codes and make them readable soon!
+Tensorflow version of SCNN is written.
+I will clean the codes and make them readable!

 ### Prerequisites
 - [Tensorflow](https://www.tensorflow.org/)